SunCents Logo SunCents

 Incentives & Tax Credits

-• Florida Sales Tax Exemption: You won't pay Florida's 6% sales tax on the purchase of your solar equipment.
+• No Sales Tax: You will not pay Florida's 6% sales tax on the purchase of your solar panels and equipment, saving you over a thousand dollars on the upfront cost of the system.

 Policy Status